ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingElectricPowerplant.rst

 IAdvancedFixedWingElectricPowerplant
 ====================================

-.. py:class:: IAdvancedFixedWingElectricPowerplant
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingElectricPowerplant

    object

    Interface used to access the options for the Electric powerplant strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingElectricPowerplant

 Overview
 --------